 The Venosta Valley is one of the most fascinating valleys in the Alpine area.
 Embedded between high altitude mountain ranges reaching almost 4000m in height, the valley runs from east to west and has its own micro-climate.
 As a result it possesses special and characteristic climatic conditions: it is the valley with the least amount of precipitations in the entire Alps, boasting peaks with 320 days of sunshine.
 Due to its unique weather

-and east-west position, it offers two complete different sides: the sunny, arid Montesole (in German, Sonnenberg), and the green, tree-lined Monte Tramontana (Nörderberg).
+and east-west position, it offers two complete different sides: the sunny, arid Monte Sole mountain, in German "Sonnenberg", and the green, tree-lined Monte Tramontana mountain, "Nördersberg".

-and MTB.
-Characterized by its steep mountain ranges, it leads up to the Ortles mountain massif and the Stelvio National Park
+.
+Characterized by its steep mountain ranges, it leads up to the Ortler mountain massif and the Stelvio National Park

 , the biggest natural park in Italy.